vuejs/vuex/docs/guide/migrating-to-4-0-from-3-x.md

 ### `createLogger` function is exported from the core module

 In Vuex 3, `createLogger` function was exported from `vuex/dist/logger` but it's now included in the core package.
-You should import the function directly from `vuex` package.
+The function should be imported directly from the `vuex` package.

 ```js
 import { createLogger } from 'vuex'